opf/openproject/docs/release-notes/12/12-3-0/README.md

 With the introduction of the work week and duration, consequently also the [date picker got improved](../../../user-guide/work-packages/set-change-dates/#working-days).
 You will now see the duration as well as a switch to consider "Working days only" for your planning.

-Addtionally, this release launches **meaningful tool tips to the most essential actions**, and **when copying a project, all file links attached to work packages will be copied as well**.
+Additionally, this release launches **meaningful tool tips to the most essential actions**, and **when copying a project, all file links attached to work packages will be copied as well**.

 As always, this release also contains many more improvements and bug fixes.
 We recommend updating to the newest version as soon as possible.